DSPython Logo DSPython

 K-Means measures distance (Euclidean distance).
 If features are on different scales (e.g., Age 20-60 vs Income 50k-1M), the larger feature will disproportionately influence the distance calculation, leading to inaccurate clusters.

-DBSCAN automatically handles outliers by labeling them with **-1**.
-These points are considered "noise" because they do not belong to any dense region.
+DBSCAN automatically handles outliers by labeling them with -1.
+These points are considered "noise" because they do not belong to any dense region, making it suitable for outlier detection.

 You plot K vs. Inertia (WCSS).
 The optimal K is the point on the graph where the line suddenly stops bending sharply and starts to flatten out.
 This represents the point of diminishing returns.